Oxygen Concentrator Rentals: Essential Guide for Home and Travel Use

 Recent Developments in Oxygen Therapy Technology

-• Smart alarms and oxygen flow monitoring features
+• Introduction of smart alarms and flow monitoring features

 Innovation AreaImpact on Oxygen Therapy

-Oxygen concentrators are classified as medical devices in most countries, which means they must comply with strict safety and regulatory standards.
+Oxygen concentrators are regulated as medical devices in most countries.
+This ensures they meet strict safety and quality standards before reaching patients.

 • Medical device certification